david-cortes/cmfrec/README.md

 ## Performance tips

 This package relies heavily on BLAS and LAPACK functions for calculations.
 It's recommended to use with MKL, OpenBLAS, or BLIS.
-Additionally, if using it from R, the package will benefit from enabling optimizations which are not CRAN-compliant (see below).
+Additionally, if using it from R, the package will benefit from enabling optimizations which are not CRAN-compliant (see [this guide](https://github.com/david-cortes/installing-optimized-libraries) for detailed instructions).

 Different backends for BLAS can make a large difference in speed - for example, on an AMD Ryzen 2700, MKL2021 makes models take 4x longer to fit than MKL2020, and using OpenBLAS-pthreads takes around 1.3x longer to fit models compared to OpenBLAS-openmp.